Delaunay/Delaunay.github.io/projects/strat3.md

 categories: project
 ---

+[**Proprietary**]

 # Introduction

-Strat3 is a general backtester.
-It is build to measure performance of financial strategies.
+Strat3 is a general backtester meant to measure performance and diagnostic strategies.
+It is mainly built in C++.
+Python bindings are currently being implemented.
+The programming design was inspired by Agent Based models in economics.
+Each action are broken down into small pieces allowing maximum flexibility.

 # Generated Report

+Output example:

 [2015-01-05 Report Example Tex][3]